Skip to main content

 Temperature Trends:

-• The rate of temperature rise has increased over the past few decades and especially since 2000.
+• The rate of temperature rise has increased further over the past few decades and especially since 2000.

 • There is considerable year-to-year and decade-to-decade variability in the instrumental record.
 However, long-term warming has been observed in every season, with the largest increases observed in winter (DJF).